 Our flying displays have been specially crafted over the many years that the Trust has been open.
 By being able to see our birds in action as they swoop close to your head, you’ll get a better understanding of their role in their natural habitat.
 We combine this with a fun, informative live commentary which explains what the birds are doing and why.

 We’ve carefully designed our signs to include important information in a way that’s easy to see and read, whether that’s finding out where in the world a specific bird or animal is from, to just how endangered it is and why.

 Above all, you play a key role in what we do here at the Trust.
 We’re a registered charity and rely on our visitors to help us achieve our mission – the conservation of birds of prey.
 We believe in engaging with our visitors personally to both show our appreciation and to tell you what your support is doing to help protect these birds, not only here but all over the world.
 We look forward to meeting you!

 The Hawk Conservancy Trust can help bring education to life inside and outside the classroom.

 By working with teachers and schools, we’ve been able to create a number of tailored education packages at our award-winning visitor attraction.
-These can be combined with a great selection of outreach visits to complement your term’s topics and work with the National Curriculum covering Key Stages 1-4.
-By giving students a varied and fun range of activities, they’re able to adopt a more hands-on approach to learning, making it more interesting and exciting than classroom work alone.
+These have been designed to complement your term’s topics and work with the National Curriculum covering Key Stages 1-4.
+Through our education packages, we provide teachers with an exciting opportunity to actively engage their students with the natural world.
+Combining classroom work with discovery based learning, we bring topics to life, inspiring creativity and interest.